 Dr. Goba has a major commitment to women’s health, both in Chicago and globally.
-She is the Fellowship Director of our Department’s Global Women’s Health Fellowship, and a core faculty member of the University’s Global Medicine (GMED) Program for medical students.
+She is the Director of our UIC Ob/Gyn’s Global Women’s Health Fellowship, and a core faculty member of the University’s Global Medicine (GMED) Program for medical students.
 Additionally, Dr. Goba established The Mela Project, a four-year OB/GYN Residency Program through Mekelle University in Ethiopia.
-Supported by the Chicago-based IDP Foundation, The Mela Project provides resident education, mentored research and OB/GYN faculty development in Mekelle; many of our faculty, and well as a growing number of faculty outside of our Department, donate their time to this Project.
+Supported by the Chicago-based IDP Foundation, The Mela Project provides resident education, mentored research and OB/GYN faculty development in Mekelle.
+Many UIC faculty donate their time to this Project.
 The ultimate goal is to establish an “OB/GYN Center of Excellence” at Mekelle University.
 Under Dr. Goba’s leadership, The Mela Project is expanding regionally and beyond, to include South Sudan, Uganda, and Somaliland..

 In 2016, Dr. Goba received the UIC Rising Star Award for Obstetrics & Gynecology.

-University of Illinois at Chicago, Chancellor’s Office, “Evaluation of current cervical cancer screening and cost-analysis of alternative screenings in Ethiopia”, Principal Investigator.
+University of Illinois at Chicago, Chancellor’s Grant, UIC Global Health and Well-Being Research Seed Grant Program, “Evaluation of current cervical cancer screening and cost-analysis of alternative screenings in Ethiopia”, 2016-2019, Principal Investigator.

 The IDP (Innovation, Development, Progress) Foundation, Inc. (Irene Pritzer, President), “The MELA Project”, Principal Investigator.